bolshchikov-public/protractor-best-practices/Practices.md

 ```

 ### Folder Structure
-**Problem**: Whenever you are starting to write many tests, they easily become very hairy - long, complicated and w/o any proper strture.
+**Problem**: Whenever you are starting to write many tests, they easily become very hairy - long, complicated and w/o any proper structure.

 **Solution**: Clean and tidy folder structure, e.g.:
 ```bash